elyukai/optolith-database-schema/docs/reference/equipment/item/ToolOfTheTrade.md

 `cost` | The cost in silverthalers. | <a href="#ToolOfTheTrade/cost">See details</a>
 `weight` | The weight in kg. | <a href="#ToolOfTheTrade/weight">See details</a>
 `complexity?` | The complexity of crafting the item. | <a href="#ToolOfTheTrade/complexity">See details</a>
-`structure_points` | The structure points of the item.
+`structure_points?` | The structure points of the item.
 Use an array if the item consists of multiple components that have individual structure points. | <a href="#ToolOfTheTrade/structure_points">See details</a>
 `is_laboratory` | If the item is a laboratory. | <a href="#ToolOfTheTrade/is_laboratory">See details</a>
 `src` |  | <a href="#ToolOfTheTrade/src">See details</a>
 `translations` | All translations for the entry, identified by IETF language tag (BCP47). | <a href="#ToolOfTheTrade/translations">See details</a>